marielledado/TeachingPythonToBeginners_AGuideForExperts/README.md

 #### :star: [Art by Denise Yu](https://deniseyu.io/art/)

 [Denise Yu](https://deniseyu.io/) is a software engineer who likes to create sketchnotes and doodles (with cats!) about technical subject matters.
-Doodling is a great exercise that applies both dual coding and self-explanation strategies that could help learners make sense of technical concepts.
+Doodling is a great exercise that applies both dual coding and self-explanation strategies and could help learners make sense of technical concepts.

 #### :sparkles: [Wizard Zines](https://wizardzines.com/)